8 Steps to Becoming an Actuary in the U.S. or Canada

 Step 2: Pass Your First 2 Exams

 The second step that you’ll need to complete in order to become an actuary is to pass two actuarial exams.
-For most people, the first two exams are Exam P and Exam FM.
+For most people, the first two exams are Exam P and Exam FM which are offered through the Society of Actuaries.
 Here’s a post on how to decide which one to write first because the order doesn’t really matter here.

 If you’re not sure how actuarial exams work, you should read this super-detailed post that I wrote about them.
 It includes everything you could possibly want to know about the exams.
 It’s an excellent resource for anyone just starting out.